icpc/ccs-specs/Contest_API.md

 Provides information on the current contest.

-The following endpoint is associated with contest:
+The following endpoints are associated with contest:

 | Endpoint         | Mime-type        | Required? | Description
 | :--------------- | :--------------- | :-------- | :----------